GenesisFR/DS1TroubleshootingGuide/README.md

 4. If the game doesn't appear in the list, click on `Show All` select `Dungeon Siege` and click on `Add`.
 5. Select the game in the list and press the `Fullscreenize` button (or use your hotkey combination), preferably after loading a game (see note below).

+> [!NOTE]
-Note: the main menu UI has a fixed resolution and will be broken, repeat step 5 again to make the game windowed again.
+The main menu UI has a fixed resolution and will be broken, repeat step 5 again to make the game windowed again.
 The game may randomly freeze when switching windowed modes so try to avoid doing it.

 ## Play in other languages